Bosonic fractional quantum Hall conductance in shaken honeycomb optical lattices without flat bands: Introduction

 The fractional quantum Hall (FQH) effect is one of the most fascinating phenomena in past decades \cite{Stormer1999RMP}, where multiple many-body ground states share one integer Chern number and effectively each of the band obtains a fractional number to characterize the conductivity.
 In previous studies \cite{Stormer1999RMP,CooperBook,Wen2017RMP}, it was proved that the FQH effect can be achieved either in fermions or bosons.
 However, due to the fermionic nature of electrons in conventional materials, the FQH effect has only been observed experimentally in fermions.
 Thus, this leaves an open question about how to realize the bosonic FQH effect experimentally, for example, to realize and probe the Hall conductance corresponding to one half.

-With the developments of quantum simulations \cite{Bloch2008RMP,Cooper2019RMP}, the platforms of ultracold atoms now provide good opportunities to study and simulate strong-correlated many-body systems \cite{Lukin2005PRL,hafezi2007fractional,Cooper2013PRL,2011Fractional,neupert2011fractional,Sun2011PRL,Tang2011PRL,Grushin2014PRL}, particularly for bosonic FQH effect.
+With the development of quantum simulations \cite{Bloch2008RMP,Cooper2019RMP}, the platforms of ultracold atoms now provide good opportunities to study and simulate strong-correlated many-body systems \cite{Lukin2005PRL,hafezi2007fractional,Cooper2013PRL,2011Fractional,neupert2011fractional,PhysRevA.100.053624,Sun2011PRL,Tang2011PRL,Grushin2014PRL,PhysRevLett.110.185301}, particularly for bosonic FQH effect.
 There are many pioneer experiments in realizing non-trivial Chern numbers or large synthetic gauge fields \cite{miyake2013realizing,Aidelsburger2013,Jotzu2014,aidelsburger2015measuring,Monika2011PRL,Monika2020realization,beeler2013spin,stuhl2015visualizing,lin2009synthetic} in order to reach regimes of strong correlations.
 Inspired by previous studies of FQH effect in ``Haldane-like'' models \cite{2011Fractional,neupert2011fractional,haldane1988model,Jotzu2014}, we find that the bosonic FQH conductance can be achieved and experimentally initialized in shaken honeycomb optical lattices without synthetic magnetic fields.
 This scheme relies on the Feshbach resonance at s-wave scatterings \cite{Chin2010RMP} which does not require special long-range interactions.

-Meanwhile, comparing to previous studies \cite{2011Fractional,neupert2011fractional,Sun2011PRL,Tang2011PRL} requiring a flat band where the band gap is much larger than the band width, our scheme is compatible with the nearest-neighbor-hoppoing model and does not require a very flat band.
+Meanwhile, compared to previous studies \cite{2011Fractional,neupert2011fractional,Sun2011PRL,Tang2011PRL} requiring a flat band where the band gap is much larger than the band width, our scheme is realized with the nearest-neighbor-hopping model and does not require a very flat band.
 Our band gap is almost the same as the band width.
 This avoids special designs for high-order hoppings for far-apart lattice sites to flatten the bands, and reduces the complexity of Hamiltonian engineering.
-Furthermore, we find the states with FQH conductance can be prepared by adiabatically turning on the shaking of static optical lattices which is topologically trivial, and this simplifies the procedures to initialize the FQH states in optical lattices.
+Furthermore, we find that the states with FQH conductance can be prepared by adiabatically turning on the shaking of static optical lattices which is topologically trivial.
+This simplifies the procedures to initialize the FQH states in optical lattices.
 We believe this scheme will inspire new opportunities to experimentally study the bosonic FQH effect in an easier way.